AnyBody/ammr/Docs/Installation.rst

 .. todo::

-    Best practice for working with the AMMR
+    Add Best practice for working with the AMMR.
+Eg. using Git for version control etc.

 .. rubric:: Footnotes

 .. [#f1] The preinstalled and (read only) AMMR is located in: ``C:/Program files/AnyBody Technology/AnyBody_X.X/AMMR``